GameServerManagers/LinuxGSM-Docs/LGSM-Exit-Codes.md

 # Warning
 * **Code:** 3
-* **Description:** Warnings happen when there is somthing mis-configured or not setup correctly.
+* **Description:** Warnings happen when there is something mis-configured or not setup correctly.
 LGSM may still work but not do as expected.
 * **On Screen:** [ WARN ]
 * **Logfile:** WARN